PMC Club Athletico Faisalabad: Early years

 The club was founded in Faisalabad as an independent team.
 They teamed up with Punjab Medical College, making use of their home stadium and becoming Punjab Medical College Football Club or PMC F.C. for short.
 They were largely anonymous in Pakistan club football until they won promotion from the third tier 2006 National Club Championship, and subsequently from the second tier 2006 PFF National League to Pakistan Premier League in 2007.

 Pakistan Premier League

 In the 2007–08 Pakistan Premier League, the club only picked up one point in their first 10 games, a 2–0 home win against the equally struggling Wohaib FC gibing the team its first win in the PPL.
 The team still struggled until the second half of the season where they improved to the point that they closed in on the 13th placed Pakistan Railways.
 On the final fixture of the season, they needed to win against Pakistan Navy, having a game in hand over the Railway men.
 PMC FC beat Navy 2–1 at home, allowing them to stay in the PPL for another season.
+The club regularly featured in the top tier, being few of the football clubs that gave competition to well-established departmental sides which dominated the Pakistan football domestic structure in the early years.